The Great Land Tour: See Interior and Southcentral Alaska by Train & Car

 Day 7: Valdez

 Get an early start as you drive another two hours south to the small community of Valdez, known as “Little Switzerland” for the dramatic mountains that surround it.
 Some of the best sights are on the last 30 miles of road into Valdez, including the Worthington Glacier, Bridal Veil Falls, and Horsetail Falls.
 Don’t get so distracted that you miss your chance at a tour for the day: you can see a massive, active tidewater glacier dropping house-sized chunks of ice into the sea om a day cruise, kayak among icebergs, or take a guided rafting tour past plunging waterfalls.

 Valdez is also home to several excellent museums highlighting the area’s biggest moments in history, including the Gold Rush, the Good Friday Earthquake of 1964, and the tragic Exxon Valdez oil spill.
-Spend the night at one of Valdez’s pla/node/9991.
+Spend the night in Valdez.